 This is just a collected history.
 Someone needs to interview people in and associated with North Omaha’s African American community in order to find the real details behind all of the following events.
 This type of process will also bring out the details that a broad scan like this cannot show.

-This isn’t intended to be just a list of African American firsts, which are important but don’t tell the whole story.
-This also isn’t just about party politics, or local politics.
+This list isn’t just about party politics, or local politics.
 Instead, this list includes political, social, economic and cultural developments that affected African Americans and all Omahans.

 - 1869: The first African American to hold a government job in Nebraska is Overall when he was appointed as the general delivery clerk for the post office.
 He was the first black mail carrier in the state and the only Black man to hold a government position in Nebraska until the 1880s.
 He worked for the post office until he died in 1901.